ConnorSweeneyDev/.config/readme.md

 startup - my favourite tools are:
-- Run with an activation shortcut of `shift+backspace`, input smoothing disabled, clear previous query on launch enabled, preferred monitor primary, all plugins off except "Program" - this behaves the windows run dialog but without cortana, searching the internet or any other annoyances.
+- Run with an activation shortcut of `shift+backspace`, input smoothing disabled, clear previous query on launch enabled, preferred monitor primary, all plugins off except "Program" - this behaves just like the windows run dialog but without cortana, searching the internet or any other annoyances.
 - Color Picker with an activation shortcut of `win+shift+c` and HEX, RGB and VEC4 enabled.
 - Mouse Jump with an activation shortcut of `win+shift+d` and a max size of `1200x900`.